 Trying to help people using healing energies and white magic is one thing, but using these rituals to harm one’s rivals and enemies is another.
 A healing might be a one-shot-deal or a series of rituals carried out by one or more people combining their individual psychic wills for a single benign purpose.
 It’s not something that requires ongoing supervision.
 But the manipulation of someone else’s life through some form of curse requires the ongoing presence of one or more spirits which are tasked with following that person around.
 This involves a “contract” with those spirits.
 Once a gray witch steps over this line, he or she has crossed into the realm of black magic which ALWAYS involves the demonic and leads to extremely bad outcomes.
 People who engage in this sort of religious worship are likely to become slaves to a demon, and they eventually discover that they will pay a terrible price.

 Thus, the adoption of Wicca can be dangerous for some people.
-It has a huge appeal, especially to women, for its sexual aspects (it was invented in the late 1930’s by a nudist named Gerald Gardner) and also for the belief that witchcraft can draw on supernatural gifts giving them power over other people.
+It has a huge appeal, especially to women, for its sexual aspects (it was invented in the late 1930’s by a nudist named Gerald Gardner) and also for the belief that witchcraft can draw on supernatural gifts giving them power over other people, especially over men.
 It extols the worship of pagan gods, and as such tends to skirt the edges of Satanism.
 People who are psychically “gifted” (psychic sensitives) can become entangled with demonic spirits through their ritualistic Wicca practices and find themselves possessed by one or more demons.
 This is no small threat because once entangled with a demon, there is a real chance that the “witch” will require a successful exorcism or be enslaved forever.

 Note: I understand that the above paragraph will offend some people, especially those who believe that Wicca is a religion devoted to the worship of nature spirits, but PLEASE read about how demons infect people later in this chapter where you will learn that casting spells can give explicit permission for demonic interference and possibly even possession.
 It can easily derail an otherwise innocent person’s life!